department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange.md

 <br>

-**If you have an illness that’s not on the list of Agent Orange‒related illnesses,** but you believe it was caused by Agent Orange, you’ll need to show the problem started during—or got worse because of—your military service. <br>
+**If you have an illness that’s not on the list of Agent Orange‒related illnesses,** but you believe it was caused by Agent Orange exposure, you’ll need to show the problem started during—or got worse because of—your military service. <br>
 [See the list of Agent Orange‒related illnesses](/disability/eligibility/hazardous-materials-exposure/agent-orange/related-diseases/).

 <ul class="usa-accordion">